Entanglement and edge effects in superpositions of many-body Fock states with spatial constraints

 where $|x\rangle$ is the lattice site, representing each of the unperturbed states $| \{ i_1...i_n \} \rangle$ in the linear combination Eq. (\ref{eq_3}), running over the degenerate space of dimension D. Both results above are well known solutions for a XXZ spin chain, to which our model can be mapped at half-filling\cite{spinhaldane}.

 In order to check the effect of the hopping term on the ground state degeneracy, we have calculated the energy spectrum of the Hamiltonian including both the interaction term Eq. (\ref{eq_1}) and the hopping term Eq. (\ref{eq_5}), using numerical diagonalization, for a system with N=6 and $U=2$ and for different fillings.
 The eigenvalues can be seen in Fig. \ref{fig_2}.
 As we have argued above, for half-filling ($\textit{f} =1/2$) the degeneracy is preserved for $t_1=0eV,t_2=0.1eV$ while it is lifted for $t_1=0.1eV,t_2=0eV$.
 Although the degeneracy is lifted also for lower fillings ($\textit{f} =1/3$), the energy gap from the excited states does not close.
-Note that the hopping we considered causes mixing of the ground states with the excited states.
+Note that the hopping we considered causes mixing of the ground states with the excited states unless $U>>t_1,t_2$.

 In our analysis we consider a superposition of Fock states described by Eq. (\ref{eq_3}), which are the ground states of Eq. (\ref{eq_1}).
 We assume that an infinitesimally small hopping ($|U| \gg t$), for example one that does not create clustering of the particles, will not affect the micro-structures of these states, but might lift their degeneracy, as we have shown above.
 As long as the gap from the excited states at energy $E=U$ does not close, we can consider these nearly degenerate ground states as an isolated Hilbert space and study its entanglement properties by using the wavefunction Eq. (\ref{eq_3}) or Eq. (\ref{eq_7}).
 Our approach can be thought as a good approximation to estimate the entanglement properties, when spatial restrictions are imposed in the self-organization of the particles via different interaction terms.
-In our case, where a nearest nearest neighbor interaction term is considered, the major contribution in the ground state comes from Fock states where neighboring sites can never be simultaneously occupied (Eq. (\ref{eq_3})).
+We expect that for a sufficiently strong nearest neighbor interaction term, the major contribution in the ground state to come from Fock states where neighboring sites can never be simultaneously occupied like those in Eq. (\ref{eq_3}).